 The UCB Group significantly depends on the development of commercially viable and sustainable new products and technologies.
-Although projects may appear to be promising in development phase, it is possible that such projects do not reach the market because further research and (pre-) clinical testing might show that these projects are ineffective or not efficacious enough or have safety signals or harmful side effects or they are not approved by the respective regulatory agencies.
-Because of the lengthy development process, technological challenges and intense competition, there is also a risk that any of the projects and products which the UCB Group is currently developing will not show the required efficacy and safety, will not be approved by the relevant authorities, or will not be marketable on time.
+Although projects may appear to be promising in research and development phase, it is possible that such projects do not reach the market because further research and clinical testing might show that these projects are ineffective or not efficacious enough or have safety signals or harmful side effects.
+A global crisis, such as the COVID-19 pandemic, can slow down development timelines or make it inappropriate or impossible to start or continue a clinical development project.
+Also any development project might not be approved by the respective regulatory agencies in the end - despite lengthy and intensive research and development activities.
+Because of the lengthy development process, technological challenges and intense competition, there is also a risk that any of the projects and products which the UCB Group is developing will not show the required efficacy and safety, will not be approved by the relevant authorities, or will not be marketable on time.
 Changes in legislation affecting clinical development or subsequent commercialisation, such as for example changes in exclusivity related legislation, could also have a material adverse effect on the value of a development project.
 Furthermore, products which are launched might subsequently experience safety issues, deviations during the manufacturing process or other such problems.
 Commercialisation may also be precluded for economic reasons such as high manufacturing costs or for legal reasons such as (potential) infringements of proprietary rights of others.
 Balancing current growth and investment for the future remains a major challenge, and the UCB Group may be unable to meet its expectations and targets with respect to projects/products which are being developed.
 The competitive position and operating results of the UCB Group could be harmed in the long term if it is unsuccessful in developing and/or marketing of new products and quality and cost efficient manufacturing processes, or if its ability to generate sufficient levels of sales through investments in new projects/products and expenditures on research and development declines.

-The UCB Group has devolved its research and development function, splitting it between UCB NewMedicinesTM and Development and Medical Patient Value Practice.
-In the event that either of these is not productive, this may have a negative impact on the pipeline of products being developed.
-Further, the success of UCB NewMedicinesTM and Development and Medical Patient Value Practice are in part reliant on the success of their various partnerships.
-Lack of performance by the UCB Group or such partnerships may have a negative impact on the pipeline of products for the UCB Group.
+The success of UCB's research and development activities are in part reliant on the success of various partnerships.
+Lack of performance by the UCB Group itself, in managing such a partnership or such partnerships itself may have a negative impact on the pipeline of products for the UCB Group.
 For more information on R&D expenses, please refer to p.
-146 of the UCB's 2018 Annual Report.
+173 of the UCB's 2020 Annual Report.